 All accommodation, conferences and events are designed to align with the University’s position on the environment and sustainability.
 This page outlines the University’s environmental policies and ways the accommodation, conferences and events team adhere to these policies.

-Agnes Blackadder Hall, McIntosh Hall and David Russell Apartments have been awarded Gold by the Green Business Tourism Scheme.
+Agnes Blackadder Hall, McIntosh Hall, University Hall and David Russell Apartments have been awarded Gold by the Green Business Tourism Scheme.
 All residences have met criteria which covers energy and water efficiency, waste management, recycling and biodiversity.

 ” Our vision is to be recognised locally and internationally as a world-class institution that leads by example, fully integrating sustainable development into all that we do”

 The ACE team encourages all guests to be responsible visitors, the following methods are beneficial for the environment:

 - Save energy – switch off lights and close windows if the heating is on.